dabory/abango/README.md

 - `$ go run main.go login` ....... ; run a request and it returns same value

 ### Kafka API Procedure
-is a golang web framework which supports Kafka, gRpc and RESTful API at the same time in single/multi thread.
+It is crucial in Kafka messaging service to syncronize producing messages and acquire return messages from backend as RESTful API and gRpc API do.

 ![kkk plan](./images/kafka-procedure.png)